theoptheod/toman-bike-share-dashboard/README.md

 To ensure safe and consistent data import:

-1. Raw CSVs are first loaded into transitional tables, where all columns are stored as TEXT.
-This allows controlled casting, validation, and error handling.
+1. Raw CSVs are first loaded into transitional tables, where all columns are stored as TEXT, allowing for controlled casting, validation, and error handling.
 2. Final tables are then populated from these transitional tables, applying the appropriate data types and transformations.

 ### Data Quality Issues & Cleaning Decisions